The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 The Power of a Dedicated API Team

-One thing that sets Turn 14 apart is its dedicated API and integrations team.
+One thing that sets Turn 14 Distribution apart is its dedicated API and integrations team.
 Most companies lump all tech-related things under IT—fixing printers, managing networks, and oh yeah, handling the API.
-Not at Turn 14.
+Not at Turn 14 Distribution.

 “We actually separate it into three buckets,” Dan explains.
 “We have IT, which handles all the internal stuff.
 We have web development, which builds the customer-facing platforms like our website and API.
 And then we have our team, which is kind of the public-facing bridge between the tech and the dealers.”

-This structure makes a huge difference for Turn 14’s customers.
+This structure makes a huge difference for Turn 14 Distribution’s customers.
 Instead of a one-size-fits-all approach, they can tailor their support depending on the dealer.

 “If a dealer has a full development team and wants to do everything themselves, great, we support that.
 If a dealer is brand new to e-commerce and just wants to figure out how the heck to get started, we guide them through that too.
 We make sure it all just works—even though behind the scenes, there’s a ton of moving pieces.”